Kythera-Pather/app-wil-poe-project-/README.md

 - Had to have a calculator that calculates the discounds, vat and total amount at the end
 - Need to have a discription of each course and whats to be expected

+## Key Features

+*   **Course Catalogue**: Browse detailed descriptions of all available courses, including what to expect from each program.
+*   **Course Selection & Fee Calculator**: Users can select one or more courses and see the total cost calculated in real-time.
+*   **Automated Discounts**: A discount system is automatically applied based on the number of courses selected:
+    *   **5%** discount for 2 courses.
+    *   **10%** discount for 3 courses.
+    *   **15%** discount for 4 or more courses.
+*   **VAT Calculation**: All fees include a 15% VAT, which is calculated on the discounted subtotal.
+*   **User Authentication**: Secure sign-up and login functionality for a personalized experience.
+*   **Quote & Enrollment Request**: After calculating the fees, users can submit their information to receive a formal quote or begin the enrollment process.
+*   **Invoice Generation**: A simple invoice is displayed upon enrollment request, providing a summary and a unique reference number.
+*   **Contact Form**: A dedicated contact page with a form for inquiries and detailed contact information.
+*   **Responsive Design**: The UI is designed to be accessible and user-friendly across both web and mobile platforms.

 ## Discount Structure
 Number of Courses	Discount
 One course	0%